 Limited Partnerships (LP) generally have at least two members who can be natural or legal entities, with at least one member appointed as a general partner, having full liability for the companies' debts and obligations, and at least one member is a limited partner, his or her liability being limited to the amount of capital invested.

-Publicly listed: Publicly listed companies whose securities are admitted to public trading.
+Publicly Listed Companies: Publicly listed companies whose securities are admitted to public trading.
 Note that companies that are wholly or majority owned subsidiaries of a publicly listed entity are registered as "private and unlisted companies".

 Regulated Credit of Financial Institutions: A regulated credit or financial institution is a bank, co-operative or other organisation that provides financial services (including banking, financing, brokerage and investment management) to the public and other institutions.

-Sovereign Wealth Funds: A Sovereign Wealth Fund ("SWF") is defined as a special purpose investment fund or arrangement, owned by a national government and created for macro-economic purposes.
+Sovereign Wealth Funds ("SWF"): A Sovereign Wealth Fund ("SWF") is defined as a special purpose investment fund or arrangement, owned by a national government and created for macro-economic purposes.

 Trusts and Foundations: Trusts and foundations are charities with private, sustainable income.
 In turn, trusts and foundations make grants to support individuals and other charitable organizations to achieve their goals.

 The terms "trust" and "foundation" are often used interchangeably from a fundraiser's perspective.
 They do largely the same work, while the difference between the two lies in their constitution and legal status.